Ear Aesthetics

 Is a non-surgical solution possible?

-How is the surgery done?
+How is the surgery performed?

 What should I do after the surgery?

-Will I use a tennis bandage?
+Will I use a tennis headband?

 No.

-Will there be any traces?
+Will there be a scar?

 What are the risks?